johnandersen777/johnandersen777.github.io/content/a_path_to_peaceful_armageddon_analysis_beast_1.md

 - Use the system's existing processes to fix the vulns.
   - Align with terminology and guidelines.
 - Make the way to fix the vulns the easiest, fastest, and most effective way.
 Make it so fucking easy they can't choose the solutions that don't listen to Matthew 6:24.

+### Specs we need to align to

+- Cyber something something UN spec
+  - Let's make the open solution aligned with this so the way that's free for all and doesn't involve money is the one they can't say no to.
+The good way.

 ---